kitizz/nutmeg/README.md

 The Architecture
 ----------------

-The Nutmeg core is a stand alone executable, and other programs can draw figures by sending the appropriate data wrapped up in JSON via sockets.
+The Nutmeg core is a stand alone executable, and other programs can draw figures by sending the appropriate data, wrapped up in JSON, via sockets.
 The socket interface is built on the wonderful [ZMQ](http://zeromq.org/) enabling Nutmeg to support multiple platforms and languages.

 The end user could in fact plot using the interface as it is, but a language-side API can simplify the process greatly.
 Therefore typically a user should become familiar with two interfaces: the QML-style Figure layout, and a language specific Nutmeg library for sending the Figure layout and updating its data.